 I do like the Foot Strike data, but as you can see, I’m not doing too well at converting to midfoot running!
 But hopefully with a little concentration on my running form, I’ll manage to adjust, and that will hopefully reduce my knee pain when running!
 It would be good to be able to see THESE two metrics on the fly, either to the app, or broadcast to a running watch.

 If you want to look more generally at what the three core metrics of cadence, ground contact time, and stride length mean, you can use the “insights” tab on the home screen of the app to select a metric to focus on.
-Whereupon MileStone will send you periodic emails to improve on your selected parameter.
+After that MileStone will send you periodic emails to improve on your selected parameter.

 Personally, I think this subtle education is one of the best features of the MilestonePod.
 I’m sure that there are many people who have devices with a broad range of metrics that don’t fully understand either what the metric means, or how it relates to the athlete.
-Any product that helps inform as well as measure is going to get a thumbs up from me!
+Any product that helps inform the user as well as measure accurately is going to get a thumbs up from me!

 So, it’s clear that the MilestonePod is good at recording, and then giving access your data, but how does it Zwift, and doesn’t that require live data?